jupyterlite/jupyterlite/docs/configuring.md

 ### Server Contents and Local Contents

-When a user changes a server-hosted file, a copy will be made to the browser's `IndexedDB`.
+When a user changes a server-hosted file, a copy will be made to the browser's storage, usually in `IndexedDB`.
 A user's locally-modified copy will take precedence over any server contents, even if the server contents are newer.

 ### Customizing Content Storage